MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Next, we must push these changes.
 But, where do we want to push the changes?
-We would like to have our changes incorporated into the central repository, but do not have permission to push upstream.
+We would like to have our changes incorporated into the central repository but do not have permission to push upstream.
-We will have to push to origin (our repository) on the `sodium` branch (or whatever branch you're working on), then we will request that the maintainers of the upstream repository incorporate our changes, or pull from our repository.
+We will have to push to the origin (our repository) on the `sodium` branch (or whatever branch you're working on), and then we will request that the maintainers of the upstream repository incorporate our changes, or pull from our repository.
 This is why it is called a `Pull Request`.
 We are literally requesting them to pull from our repository.